iamLukyy/fast-uploader/README.md

 ## Run Anywhere

-Works on VPS, Raspberry Pi, NAS, home server, local machine.
+Works on any Linux with Docker or Node.js.

 ### Without Docker